infinity-blackmirror/database-anonymizer/README.md

 It caters to various use cases such as **providing developers with an anonymized copy of a database** or **fulfilling the need to anonymize or delete data in compliance with GDPR (General Data Protection Regulation) requirements**, based on retention periods defined in the treatment register.

-The project includes a vast array of random data generators.
+The project includes a vast array of fakers.
 It also enables data generation via Twig-written templates.
 You can specify precise rules for each table or global rules applied to all tables in your configuration.

 ## Usage